francisco-perez-sorrosal/francisco-perez-sorrosal.github.io/_posts/2020-10-31-rust-mdbook-bib.md

 Some time ago I started working on a couple of books to summarize ideas about AI and QC.
 I wanted to use a simple format for the text, like markdown, and I found the [mdBook project](https://github.com/rust-lang/mdBook).
 When I started using it, I almost immediately had the need to add a bibliography to reference papers/books from the text.
-Unfortunately, neither markdown nor the mdBook project itself provides features to deal with bibliographies, unless you start adding ugly html tags here and there.
+Unfortunately, neither markdown nor the mdBook project itself provides features to deal with bibliographies in an easy way, unless you start adding ugly html tags here and there.

 So, after I got tired of adding manually the references and use html tags, I decided to contribute a solution for the mdBook project that supports adding `.bib` files from Latex (e.g. generated manually or with any tool to collect, organize and cite articles/books such as [Zotero](https://www.zotero.org/) or [Mendeley Cite](https://www.mendeley.com/reference-management/mendeley-cite)) and reference those cites from the markdown text in an easy way.
+People use to have these `.bib` files to keep their collected bibliographies during their research, work etc., so why not allow them to reuse the `.bib` files in their mdBooks too?

 The first problem I faced was that the mdBook project was written in [Rust](https://www.rust-lang.org/), and I had no idea of that language.
 That wasn't a big deal, but what I really didn't want to do was the parsing of the `.bib` files.